bartongroup/yanocomp/README.md

 * It uses [`pomegranate`](https://github.com/jmschrei/pomegranate) for model fitting (which makes it fast!).
 * It fits models using multiple adjacent kmers to better separate modified and unmodified distributions.
 * A uniform distribution is used to model outliers caused by low quality signal or poor alignment.
 This improves the fit and reduces false positives.
+* The trained models can be used to make single molecule modification predictions for each read at each significant position.

 For the comparative method, you will need nanopore DRS data from a control sample with normal levels of modifications and a treatment sample with altered levels of modifications.
 NB: `yanocomp` is still in quite a beta stage so there are likely to be bugs!